 A rotating bicycle wheel has angular momentum, which is a property involving the speed of rotation, the mass of the wheel, and how the mass is distributed.
 For example, most of a bicycle wheel’s mass is concentrated along the wheel’s rim, rather than at the center, and this causes a larger angular momentum at a given speed.
 Angular momentum is characterized by both size and direction.

-The bicycle wheel, you, and the chair comprise a system that obeys the principle of conservation of angular momentum.
+The bicycle wheel, you, and the chair form a system that obeys the principle of conservation of angular momentum.
 This means that any change in angular momentum within the system must be accompanied by an equal and opposite change, so the net effect is zero.